-I admit that’s not quite true.
 If you really want to trace the history of people going to a show where technology was displayed, you have to go to the truly amazing World’s Fairs and Expositions of the 19th century.
 People came from all over the planet to see electricity in action and some, like the Chicago Exposition of 1893 were absolutely legendary.
+At that event, millions of people saw electricity for the first time and watched how machines could do seemingly anything.
 But these shows really focused on the impact of technology on industry, not necessarily on how tech would change for the average person.
 If you want to look at the first “consumer electronics” show where regular folks got to see their own futures, you really need to look at Motorama.

 Motorama started in 1953 as an evolution of the General Motors exhibit at the New York Auto Show.
 The latest GM cars traveled to several cities all across the country and along with them traveled displays of the latest technology coming in “the future.”